How to Measure, Improve, and Manage Customer Satisfaction to Grow Your Business

 First, and no matter what, conduct user experience (UX) research.
 If you simply run a few user tests and watch some session replays (using a tool like HotJar), you’ll find tons of UX problems that you never would have noticed otherwise.
 It’s both alarming and insightful, but it’s inarguably useful.

 From there, you should have a solid list of low-hanging fruit that you can prioritize and fix.

 Second, look into smarter content and documentation.
-When you’re fielding support inquiries -- or really, with any customer touchpoint -- make sure you’re writing down, categorizing, and quantifying common questions and complaints (and where they occur).
+When you’re fielding support inquiries — or really, any customer touchpoint — make sure you’re writing down, categorizing, and quantifying common questions and complaints (and where they occur).
 This data will be your building ground for a solid help documentation plan.
 Where are users struggling and with what?
 How can you answer that with content in real time so users don’t even need to reach out to you?
-We do this here at HubSpot with user guides in our HubSpot Academy knowledge base:
+We do this here at HubSpot with user guides in our HubSpot Academy knowledge base.

 Finally, look into smarter customer support options.
 In addition to displaying your contact information prominently, live chat is increasingly a necessary site element to have.

 It’s expected of most businesses nowadays to have live chat software.
 The stats are undeniable.